xiix0/scam/README.md

-You are going to have a new love affair.
+You definitely intend to start living sometime soon.